huhx/compose_image_picker/README.md

 ```
 <br>

-3. Trigger the image picker by navigate to the specified route
+3. Navigate to the specified route to pick images
 ```kotlin
 navController.navigate("asset_picker")
 ```